-Your start number contains an electronic transponder chip which will record your time.
+Your start number contains an electronic transponder chip which will record your time and for safety reasons.
 If this chip does not work or becomes lost, please immediately inform a member of staff at one of the checkpoints and the Race Office.